 USE OF COMPANY NAME AND LETTERHEAD

-NASB’s name, logo or company letterhead may not be used for any purpose other than in the normal course of official company business, unless expressly approved by senior management.
+NASB’s name, logo or company letterhead may not be used for any purpose other than in the normal course of official company business, unless expressly approved by senior management and the Head of Marketing.

 RELATIONSHIP WITH THE MEDIA